karekarmandar/ensek-qa-technical-test/docs/TestPlan.md

 Test Window : 48 hrous from receipt.
 Web App (UI):https://ensekautomationcandidatetest.azurewebsites.net/
 Swagger (API):https://qacandidatetest.ensek.io/
-Introduction and Purpose : The Purpose of this Test plan is to define the scope, approach, and deliverables for testing the ENSEK Candidate Test Application.
+**Introduction and Purpose**: The Purpose of this Test plan is to define the scope, approach, and deliverables for testing the ENSEK Candidate Test Application.
 The Application has 2 parts , 1st: Web(UI/UX): The UI has all the information about the "Ensek" as a company , Buy & Sell Energy , Home page, About , Register for new user, Login for existing users and contaact.
 2nd Part is the API : that exposes endpoints for login, buying energy, and resetting test data.
+The goal of testing is to make sure both the Web UI and the API work as expected, support common user functionality/tasks, and handle invalid inputs without breaking.
+We will use a manual testing approach to explore and validate, and automation testing approach to show technical capability.
+Objective: